Dr Yi-Ping Tseng

 Research Interests / Current Projects

-Yi-Pings main research interests are program evaluation, superannuation, savings and retirement and human capital investment.
+Yi-Ping's main research interests are program evaluation, economics of homelessness, housing economics and human capital investment.
 She is currently working on the following research topics:

 Selected Publications / Papers